 PR Deliverables Explained

-Media release (formerly known as the press release)
+Media release (aka press release)

 As part of your B2B PR campaign, we set up interviews with journalists, analysts and other stakeholders that might be interested in your business, news stories or key messages.
 The ultimate goal is to get you on a journalist’s radar, and forge strong relationships with your top target media so that they are receptive to our pitches and automatically come to us for comment from you when they’re writing about your industry.
-This won’t happen overnight – it takes months, even years, to become the thought leader in your industry, but it’s worth it.
+This won’t happen overnight – it takes months to become the thought leader in your industry, but it’s worth it.